 Indulge me for a second as I travel back in time: I joined NASD in 1993 as an attorney in its Enforcement Department, after having spent ten years in private practice defending BDs.
 When I first got there, I had fun looking up my former clients on CRD, and it became abundantly clear that some of them had quite the regulatory history.
 Yet, there they were, still registered, still selling and earning.
 Nothing changed a few years later when I became the Director of NASD’s Atlanta office.
 Every examiner in my office District knew exactly the firms that had reputations for hiring reps with “dings” on their records, but there was nothing to be done about it, apart from conducting very thorough exams.

 Over the years, FINRA has attempted every once in a while to pass some rule designed to reduce recidivism, but has never gotten very far.
-Remember this golden oldie from 2003, when FINRA proposed a rule that would require heightened supervision on reps with more than a specified number of customer complaints, etc.?
+Remember the golden oldie from 2003, when FINRA proposed a rule that would require heightened supervision on reps with more than a specified number of customer complaints, etc.?
 Well, it died on the vine.
 But the point is, 14 years ago, NASD was abundantly aware of the fact that there were reps out there with “long regulatory record[s], . . . a history of customer complaints, disciplinary actions involving customer harm, or adverse arbitrations,” and that such reps presented “higher risk[s]” to investors.
 For FINRA now to suggest that this is a new problem, or that the industry is somehow at fault, or that FINRA itself is powerless to address it, is just wrong.

 Look, I am not advocating that FINRA create a rule that makes firms unable to hire individuals with disclosures on their U-4s.
 Many of my clients over the years made stupid mistakes that resulted in some disciplinary action, but they learned from their errors and are now solid, productive reps providing quality advice to their investor clients, and representing no risks to anyone.
 I mean, the core philosophy behind FINRA’s Enforcement process is that it is remedial, not punitive.
 Barring people with “dings” from working in the industry would be senseless overkill and clearly punitive.
 So, unless and until FINRA passes a rule against hiring a “recidivist” with some real teeth in it – which doesn’t look like it will ever happen – it should stop pointing fingers at its member firms, and consider that it has no one to blame for this situation but itself.